States Sue The EPA To Protect Obama-Era Fuel Efficiency Standards

 In response Consumers Union, the advocacy division of Consumer Reports, said that efficiency standards actually save consumers money.

 And a report released by the Institute for Policy Integrity at the New York University School of Law said the EPA's reasoning was "not grounded in fact."
-For instance, the EPA says lower gas prices are making fuel-efficient cars less attractive, and cites flagging demand for electric cars as a sign the goals are unrealistic.
+For instance, the EPA says lower gas prices are making fuel-efficient cars less attractive, and cites flagging demand for electric cars as a sign the current standards are unrealistic.
 However, the report notes, "both fuel prices and electric vehicle sales are in fact rising."

-The legal battle between California and the EPA ultimatelycould lead to two competing emissions standards — one for California and the states that follow it, and another for the rest of the country.
+The legal battle between California and the EPA ultimately could lead to two competing emissions standards — one for California and the states that follow it, and another for the rest of the country.
 That's an outcome automakers would prefer to avoid.